kubermatic/docs/content/kubermatic/main/installation/install-kkp-EE/_index.en.md

 ## Installation

-The installation procedure is identical to the [Community Edition]({{< ref "../install-kkp-CE" >}}), with the exception that a different installer needs to be downloaded and that the Docker credentials need to be configured.
+The installation procedure is identical to the [installation process for the Community Edition]({{< ref "../install-kkp-CE" >}}), with the exception that a different installer needs to be downloaded and that the Docker credentials need to be configured.

 When downloading the installer, make sure to choose the `-ee-` variant on GitHub.
 Extract it like documented in the CE install guide.